jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_earlier_wake_than_sleep_time.rst

                     sleep_time=sleep_time
                 )

-  and the terminal shows passing tests, green, green, green, green all the way
+  and the terminal shows passing tests with no more random failures, green, green, green, green all the way

 *****************************************************************************
 review